Bachelor of Arts (BA)

 Honours Degree - In-depth study of a specific topic completed under the supervision of a faculty member.

 Study abroad opportunities - Cultural and academic experiences at destinations around the world.

 Russian culture is my irresistible hobby.
 I share a life-long interest in all things Russian with my students.
 I teach Russian language courses at all levels, as well as courses on linguistic and cultural interpretation.
 Russia continues to make world-class contributions to intellectual thought, art and science, and only a few of these achievements are accessible to those who do not speak Russian.
 Ours is a small but vibrant program—we take pride in the individual attention we give students.

 Here are a few suggestions:

-Amanda K., BA is currently head teacher at a private school in Moscow.
+Amanda K. is currently head teacher at a private school in Moscow.
 “My degree definitely helped me get my job.
 Sure I teach English, but my Russian fluency has helped me develop relationships with Russian students and parents.
 I credit the program and faculty at UCalgary.
 Small class sizes made everything personable and genuine.
 The professors knew you on a personal level and pushed you to be the best you could be.
 Dr. Mladenova is still my personal mentor three years after graduation.”

 Learning Russian leads to job in Moscow

 We'll be accepting applications to attend the University of Calgary in fall 2019 starting on Monday, Oct.
 1, 2018.
 You'll be able to submit an application until Friday, March 1, 2019.
 Check out our student experience page to find out more about what life is like on campus or consider visiting campus for a tour led by one of our current students.